eslerm/hugo-minimal-artist/README.md

 ## Installation

-Clone / Download this repository to `theme` folder, and edit your site config following `exampleSite/config.yaml`.
+Clone / Download this repository to `theme` folder, and edit your site config according to `exampleSite/config.yaml`.

-*Note: Remove config.toml if there is one in the site folder.*

 ## Configuration